 When a customer places an order you have to record that transaction.
 Or maybe your company uses its own inventory, such as tablets or gloves, for your medical practice.
 You also have to record any returns and any inventory orders you place from suppliers.
 When it’s all said and done, that can be a lot of data to keep up with on a regular basis.
 An inventory list with inventory management software helps you stay up-to-date on all transactions, helping your business run efficiently and cut costs.
+Read on to learn what an inventory list is and why it’s important to have an inventory list system for your business.

 What is an inventory list?